Chennai power cut: These areas in Chennai will face a power cut today

 Best of Express Premium

-Porur: Poonamallee Rukmani Nagar, Muthamizh Nagar, Rajeshwari Nagar, Royal City and above all surrounding areas.
+Kottivakkam: Srinivasaapuram, New beach road, Venkateshwara nagar, ECR Main road, Thiruveethiammankovil street and above all surrounding areas.

-KK Nagar: Valasaravakkam, KK nagar, MGR Nagar and above all surrounding areas.
+KK Nagar: K.K.Nagar, East and west Rangarajapuram, Choolaimedu, Vadapalani, Alwarthirunagar, Valasaravakkam, Ashok Nagar West Part and above all surrounding areas.

+Guindy: Ramapuram Senthamil nagar main road, Annai Sathyanagar and above all surrounding areas.

+Perambur: Kambar nagar Kambar Nagar 1 to 4 th street Sembium Chandra prabhu main road, Chandra prabhu colony 1 st to 7 th street, Paper mills road part, SRP Koil Street North part Thanikachalam nagar – A, B Block, Thanikachalam nagar 80 feet road, Meenakshi street, Bharathi road, Subramaniam road, Siruvallur road, Moorthy Raja Street, Jaganathan colony and above all surrounding areas.

-Avadi: CTH Road, Battalion, HVF Road, Avadi Check Post, Ganthi Nagar and above all surrounding areas.
+Tambaram: Thirusulam Village, Yadahva Street, Amman Nagar, Periyar Nagar and above all surrounding areas.

-Perambur: Sabapathy Street, TVK Nagar, Sembium, Raghavan street, Ambedkar Nagar, Vasudevan Street, Janakiram Nagar and above all surrounding areas.
+IT Corrridor: 200 ft Radial Pallavaram Road, Pillaiyar koil street, State Bank colony, MCN Nagar Extension and above all surrounding areas.

-Ponneri: Tamil Nadu Housing Board, Gummidipoondi Sipcot SS-II Industrial Complex, Papankuppam, Chinthala Kuppam and Chitraraja Kandigai

 📣 Join our Telegram channel (The Indian Express) for the latest news and updates